harvardinformatics/informatics-website/docs/resources/Tutorials/whole-genome-alignment-cactus.md

 E   seqdir/e.fa
 ```

-For more information about the Cactus input file, see their [official documentation](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md#interface).
-There is also an example input file for a small test dataset [here](https://github.com/harvardinformatics/cactus-snakemake/blob/main/tests/evolverMammals/evolverMammals.txt) or at `tests/evolverMammals/evolverMammals.txt`.
+For more information about the Cactus input file, see their [official documentation :octicons-link-external-24:](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md#interface){:target="_blank"}.
+There is also an example input file for a small test dataset [here :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/blob/main/tests/evolverMammals/evolverMammals.txt){:target="_blank"} or at `tests/evolverMammals/evolverMammals.txt`.
 For more info, see section: [Test dataset](#test-dataset).

 ### Reference sample